Watch moment hero bystander tackles Bondi Beach gunman

 The force has confirmed the mass shooting was a terrorist incident that was “designed to target the Jewish community”.

-Anthony Albanese, the Prime Minister of Australia, told a press conference in Canberra that the Bondi Beach attack was "an act of evil, antisemitism, terrorism".
+Chris Minns, the premier of New South Wales, told a press conference in Sydney that the Bondi Beach attack represents “some of our worst fears about terrorism”.

 He hailed the bystander as an “genuine hero” as he described the footage as “unbelievable”.